 Do not hesitate to tell your doctors and nurses if you are experiencing either muscle aches or nerve problems, particularly if you are having problems picking things up or buttoning a blouse, for example.

-- test The good news is that most of the numbness and tingling will eventually go away for most women.
+- Few Women Exercise Regularly 10 Years After Diagnosis The good news is that most of the numbness and tingling will eventually go away for most women.
 But these sensations can certainly last for an extended period of time after all your treatment is finished.
 If you are experiencing this type of discomfort, Dr. Griggs, what are some of the remedies and medications that you recommend for your patients to try?

 There are some people who report improvement with B-complex vitamins.
 I have not been impressed with resolution of symptoms with vitamin supplements, but it is certainly worth a try.

 Other medications can help if you are having symptoms of pain or numbness from Taxol.
 There are many drugs that have been around for a decade, but these require close monitoring of blood levels.
 For example, Tegretol (chemical name: carbamazepine).
 A newer drug called gabapentin is very well tolerated by most patients.
 The doses can be tweaked to achieve the most benefit with the fewest side effects.
 It sounds as though you are experiencing short-term muscle pains, however, and your doctor can help you manage these after each cycle.